MAFA: Managing False Negatives for Vision-Language Pre-training: Motivation

 \section{Motivation}

 In order to quantify the tendency of the number of false negatives in the ITM task, we report a quantitative analysis result in Table \ref{table:FN_statistics}.
-We estimated the number of false negative pairs during a single epoch while training the ITM task with ALBEF and GRIT-VLP on the original 4M dataset (4M-Noisy) and BLIP-generated clean dataset (4M-Clean), respectively.
+We estimated the number of false negative pairs during a single epoch while training the ITM task, employing two distinct mini-batch sampling strategies: random sampling and GRIT sampling.
+These strategies were evaluated on both the original 4M dataset (4M-Noisy) and the BLIP-generated clean dataset (4M-Clean).
 Given the infeasibility of manually examining every negative pair to determine whether it is a false negative, we utilized a strong ITM model pre-trained on a large-scale 129M dataset from BLIP --- \textit{i.e., }a negative pair is regarded as \textit{false} negative if the strong ITM model predicts it is ``matched''.
 While the ITM model does not always classify false negatives with perfect accuracy, its reliability is deemed adequate for approximating the trend in false negative counts.
 More details and analyses regarding counting the number of false negatives can be found in the Supplementary Material (S.M).

-From the table, we observe that GRIT-VLP generates significantly more false negatives than ALBEF, as mentioned in the Introduction.
-The reason is that GRIT-VLP generates challenging in-batch hard negatives, which are beneficial for learning fine-grained representations, but they also often end up being false negatives.
+From the table, we observe that GRIT sampling exhibits significantly more false negatives than random sampling, as mentioned in the Introduction.
+The reason is that GRIT sampling generates challenging in-batch hard negatives, which are beneficial for learning fine-grained representations, but they also often end up being false negatives.
 Moreover, we observe this trend exacerbates in the 4M-Clean dataset.